-If you send us a private or direct message via social media the message will be stored by NDA for three months.
+If you send us a private or direct message via social media the message will be stored by Hear for Norfolk for three months.
 It will not be shared with any other organisations.

 People who call us by telephone

-When you call the NDA we collect personal information about the caller to ensure that we provide the appropriate and correct service or information.
+When you call Hear for Norfolk we collect personal information about the caller to ensure that we provide the appropriate and correct service or information.

 People who email us